MicrosoftDocs/visualstudio-docs/docs/python/learn-django-in-visual-studio-step-01-project-and-solution.md

 1. When you're done, stop the server by closing the console window, or by using the **Debug** > **Stop Debugging** command in Visual Studio.

-### Question: Is Django a web server as well as a framework?
+### Question: Is Django a web server and a framework?

 Answer: Yes and no. Django does have a built-in web server that's used for development purposes.
 This web server is what gets used when you run the web app locally, such as when debugging in Visual Studio.
 When you deploy to a web host, however, Django uses the host's web server instead.
 The *wsgi.py* module in the Django project takes care of hooking into the production servers.